NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/N/Nectar of Purification.md

 * * *

 A shimmering liquid, _nectar of purification_ is often stored in bottles similar to those used for vinegar.
-This oil casts a 1st-rank [[Spells/Cleanse Cuisine|Cleanse Cuisine]] spell over any food or drink onto which it's poured.
+This oil casts a 1st-rank [[Cleanse Cuisine|Cleanse Cuisine]] spell over any food or drink onto which it's poured.
 The nectar evaporates as it takes effect, leaving the taste and texture of the food or drink unaltered.

 *Source: Pathfinder GM Core*
 *ORC*